Installation#

 .

-Using NVSHMEM now requires you to build with cmake version 3.19 or later.
-Refer to the following sections for the comparison between the deprecated and removed make build system.
+NVSHMEM now supports building only with CMake version 3.19 or later.
+Refer to the following sections for a comparison with the deprecated and removed make build system.

-The cmake build system is backwards compatible with the environment variables used in the original Makefile.
-That is to say that the same environment will produce a comparable build whether make or cmake is used for the build.
+The CMake build system is backward-compatible with the environment variables used in the original Makefile.
+That is, the same environment produces a comparable build whether make or CMake is used for the build.

-If setting build configurations through the environment, follow steps 1-12 as listed in section 3.2 above.
+If you are setting build configurations through the environment, follow the steps listed in the Other Distributions section above.

 To create the makefiles for building NVSHMEM call: